-About
+About AstroBiota

-Public writing related to AstroBiota’s work.
+Public writing and research notes related to AstroBiota’s work.

 AstroBiota maintains an independent Conservation–Observation–Operation Program focused on some of the most difficult symbiotic systems known, including lichens and proto-lichen morphologies.